Financial Toolbox™ software contains the function

 To zoom into the chart, you need to define the starting and ending dates.
 Define the starting date by moving the cursor over the chart until the desired date appears at the bottom-left box and click the mouse button.
-A blue vertical line indicates the starting date you have selected.
+A blue vertical line indicates the starting date that you have selected.
 Next, again move the cursor over the chart until the desired ending date appears in the box and click the mouse once again.
 This time, a red vertical line appears and the ZOOM In button is activated.

 To zoom into the chart, click the ZOOM In button.

-Turn the Zoom tool off by going back to the Chart Tools menu and choosing Zoom Off.
+Turn off the Zoom tool by going back to the Chart Tools menu and choosing Zoom Off.

 With the tool turned off, the chart stays at the last state that it was in.
 If you turn it off when the chart is zoomed in, the chart stays zoomed in.
 If you reset the zoom before turning it off, the chart becomes the original (not zoomed).